Table of Contents

 You will be taken to the recovery room on the day of your surgery.
 A doctor will closely monitor you as you wake up from the anesthesia.
-Once you are awake and alert, Hospital Staff will take you to your hospital room.
+Once you are awake and alert, hospital staff will take you to your hospital room.
 You can expect to spend one to two nights in the hospital.

-During your stay, you will work with a physical therapist and occupational therapist.
+During your stay, you will work with a physical therapist and an occupational therapist.
 They will teach you how to get in and out of bed safely and return to your activities of daily living in a modified way.
 They will also show you some exercises to do to help reduce swelling and pain.

 Days Two and Three:

 During your stay in the hospital, you will start progressing in your therapy sessions.
-This will help you regain strength and range of motion in the thigh muscle.
+This will help you regain strength and range of motion in the thigh muscles.
 You may also need to use a continuous passive motion (CPM) machine.
 This machine is used to keep your knee moving while you are healing.

 You will also continue to take pain medication as needed.
-These medicines can help to keep you comfortable as your knee heals.
+These medicines can help keep you comfortable as your knee heals.
 The pain should start to improve as the days go on.